(888) 558-6032

 Read about New Jersey cases and precedents involving social media and public record retention.

-A clerk in The Borough of Glen Rock denied a citizen’s records request for social media content when he saw that council members were blocking citizens on Facebook.
-However, when the lawsuit went to a Superior Court, the judge ruled that such social media content is public record under the Open Public Records Act.
+A clerk in The Borough of Glen Rock denied a resident’s records request for social media content when he saw that council members were blocking citizens on Facebook.
+However, when the lawsuit went to a Superior Court, the judge ruled that such social media content is a public record under the Open Public Records Act.
 Glen Rock paid nearly $30,000 in legal fees.

-Judge rules that a police department in Trenton, NJ is responsible for producing social media records
+Judge rules that a police department in Trenton, NJ is responsible for producing social media records.

-After denying a records request for social media records, the police department received a lawsuit from the citizen.
+After denying a records request for social media records, the police department received a lawsuit from the resident.
 As a result of the lawsuit, a judge ruled that the police department was responsible for producing records from social media and ordered the department to pay the plaintiff’s legal fees.

 How Social Media Archiving Works